 Britannia rules the waves

-That left the war at sea, which was, if anything, even more crucial for Sealion’s success.
+That left the war at sea, which was even more crucial for Operation Sea Lion’s success.
 In this respect Hitler had to overcome serious problems from the outset of the war.

-The British Empire, unthinkable though it might be today, was still a formidable naval power in 1939, and needed to be in order to maintain its geographically scattered empire.
+The British Empire was still a formidable naval power in 1939, and needed to be in order to maintain its geographically scattered empire.
 The German Kreigsmarine was significantly smaller, and its most powerful arm – U-Boat submarines, was of little use in supporting a cross-channel invasion.